LeipeLeon/rails_key_rotator/README.md

 ## Code of Conduct

 Everyone interacting in the RailsKeyRotator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/LeipeLeon/rails_key_rotator/blob/master/CODE_OF_CONDUCT.md).

+## Thanks to:

+- The fine folks of [kerkdienstgemist.nl](https://github.com/kdgm) allowed me to extract the basics from their sourcecode.
+- The [original inspirator](https://www.reddit.com/user/abuisman/) after some googling: <https://www.reddit.com/r/rails/comments/x4sujc/deploying_a_rotated_credentials_key_without/>